How to Market Your Local Business Ahead of the Competition

 5. Local PPC

-If you have any doubts about mobile usage increasing, while desktop usage is decreasing, jump on your Google Analytics account to see where YOUR users are coming from.
+If you have any doubts about mobile usage increasing, while desktop usage is decreasing, jump on your Google Analytics account to see where YOUR traffic is coming from.

-If you are not appearing on the first page among the organic search results (SEO), you may consider paid search advertising.
+If you are not appearing on the first page among the organic search results (results of your successful SEO), you may consider paid search advertising.